2025

 Partner intentionally to eradicate disparities and remove obstacles to economic mobility.

-In FY24, Bright Beginnings provided education and wrap-around services at no cost to 296 children and their families living at or below the federal poverty line.
-Bright Beginnings employs a two-generation approach for long-term success by providing high-quality, accredited, and free early childhood education for children while also empowering parents with the knowledge and skills to be their children’s first and best teachers, to have economic stability and mobility, and to be mentally and physically healthy.
+In FY25, Bright Beginnings provided education and wrap-around services at no cost to 313 children and their families living at or below the federal poverty line.
+Our two-generation approach for long-term success provides high-quality, accredited, and free early childhood education for children while also empowering parents with the knowledge and skills to be their children’s first and best teachers, to have economic stability and mobility, and to be mentally and physically healthy.
 Access to quality early childhood education is proven to have a positive impact on a range of academic and life outcomes for children, with gaps in learning becoming harder to remedy as children age.

 Testimonial

-— Bonita, BBI parent and mother of Eve
+— Kierra, BBI parent and early childhood educator

 Testimonial